125th Anniversary Scholarships for Black British Researchers

 The 125th Anniversary Scholarships for Black British Researchers are innovative PhD projects in the following research areas:

-Life Changing Technologies: To lead advances in technology and accelerate their impact on human progress.
+We are driving innovation and technological advances to accelerate their impact on human progress.
 As pioneers in sustainable manufacturing, quantum technology, critical materials and healthcare technologies, our researchers are transforming lives and livelihoods.

-Fairer World: To provide everyone with the chance of a fairer future by tackling inequalities and regional disparities in all aspect of economy and society.
+Providing everyone with the chance of a fairer future by tackling inequalities and regional disparities in all aspects of the economy and society.

 Professor Michael Hand